 You have to bear in mind that guinea pigs have strong personalities.
 And you will be able to vividly see the difference if you decide to adopt more than one furry ball.

-Remember that guinea pigs are vulnerable animals that need to be treated with love.
-No wonder, these tiny creatures can hardly defend themselves.
-And if there is something that they are scared of or that they don’t like – the guinea pigs might easily start stressing out.
+Also, remember that guinea pigs are vulnerable animals that need to be treated with love.
+No wonder, because these tiny creatures can hardly defend themselves.
+And if there is something that they are scared of or that they don’t like – the guinea pigs might easily start stressing out because of that.

 Which Guinea Pig Gender Is Better?